thingsboard/thingsboard.github.io/docs/iot-gateway/integration-with-ibm-watson-iot.md

 ![image](/images/gateway/ibm-watson/ibm-watson-iot-gateway-integration.svg)

-Thingsboard IoT Gateway is a light-weight service that connects to both IBM Watson IoT MQTT broker and Thingsboard MQTT server and acts as aproxy or API bridge.
+Thingsboard IoT Gateway is a light-weight service that connects to both IBM Watson IoT MQTT broker and Thingsboard MQTT server and acts as a proxy or API bridge.
 You are able to configure the Gateway to subscribe to certain IBM Watson IoT topics, convert incoming data to unified format and push it to Thingsboard.
 This article provides basic configuration steps.
 You can refer to advanced configuration topic for [more details](/docs/iot-gateway/mqtt/).